Tampa Moving Violations Attorney

 - Passing a stopped school bus

-If you have been cited for a moving violation, then contact a Tampa traffic offenses attorney right away.
+If you have been cited for a moving violation, then contact a Tampa moving violations attorney right away.
 They can review your case and fight your ticket to possibly keep your driving record clean and free of points.

 Speeding Tickets in Florida